 Prison population in 1918 was at 2,295 inmates.
 An additional wing was added in 1942, matching the original section, and the large 8-story south wing, also known as the "Fortress", was built in 1943 to accommodate the swelled ranks of wartime convicts.
 It was also used in 1945 to house captured crews of several German U-boats.
 The prison population reached its peak at 3,088 in 1945.
 It was finally closed in 1974, with the remaining inmates transferred to Fort Leavenworth, Kansas.
 This was the primary prison facility for the entire Navy and Marine Corps during its heyday, equal in security and reputation to the prisons at Fort Leavenworth and at Alcatraz Island, California.
 The building now sits abandoned awaiting some future re-use.

-A temporary USMC encampment, called Camp Heywood, named after the USMC Commandant of the time, was established at the Shipyard in 1898 following the Spanish-American War, for the returning veterans.
+A temporary USMC encampment, called Camp Heywood, named after the USMC Commandant of the time, Col. Charles Haywood, was established at the Shipyard in August-September 1898 following the Spanish-American War, for the returning veterans of the First Battalion.
 The site, just north of the Naval Prison, was later used as a Naval Reservists' camp during World War I.

 The USMC Barracks, 1824-1987.

 The Marines were first stationed here in 1808.

 Two Fisher MK22 (1942) 3-inch submarine deck guns placed near the Marine Barracks as a memorial.

 See also Portsmouth Naval Shipyard History official Navy website